clajiness/qbop/README.md

 8. `QBIT_ADDR:` The IP address of your qBittorrent app.
 For example, `http://10.1.1.100:8080`.
 9. `QBIT_USER:` Your qBittorrent username
 10. `QBIT_PASS:` Your qBittorrent password

-> [!WARNING]
-> I'm not responsible for improper use of this script.